Our Standards of Faith

 As part of the universal church of Jesus Christ, we believe that everyone who enters the space given to us--from the youngest to the eldest--has the right to be safe from all harm or threat of harm.
 As Christ's undershepherds in the church, the elders are responsible for protecting the flock and therefore administer this policy.
-Please feel free to ask for a copy at any time.
+Please feel free to ask for a copy of our Safe Church Policy at any time.

-After being interviewed and receiving instruction arranged by the elders, those who wish to join RBCP and agree to abide by our church covenant may be received into membership during a public service of worship.
+After being interviewed and receiving instruction arranged by the elders, those who have been baptized as a professing believer by immersion in water and wish to join RBCP and agree to abide by our church covenant may be received into membership during a public service of worship.
 All are welcome to worship with us.

 The Reformed Baptist Church of Pittsburgh will make disciples for our Lord Jesus Christ through every part of our worship, teaching, missions, fellowship, and service.
 (See 2 Tim.
 2:2)